rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	  Note : 31960 is the external port of argo-server.

-    - To verify that NON ONAP is deployed successfully, use the following command and check that all pods are in running state:
+    - To verify that GIN is deployed successfully, use the following command and check that all pods are in running state:

       ```sh
       $ ubuntu@ip-172-31-18-127:~$ kubectl get pods -n gin